Boerum Hill: Culture

 Boerum Hill is known for its independent boutiques, restaurants and rows of brownstones.
-Boerum Hill is home of many artists who own art galleries in the neighborhood, including the "invisible dog" exhibition.
-Boerum Hill is home to many young families, and biking is popular in the neighborhood and nearby Prospect Park.
-The abundant cultural offerings (including The Invisible Dog Art Center, Roulette, Issue Project Room, and BAM), the thriving Smith Street restaurant row and Atlantic Avenue Design district.
+Boerum Hill is home to many artists who own art galleries in the neighborhood and to many young families, and biking is popular in the neighborhood and nearby Prospect Park.
+Cultural offerings include The Invisible Dog Art Center, Roulette, Issue Project Room, and BAM.
+There are also the Smith Street restaurant row and the Atlantic Avenue design district.

 The neighborhood has been featured in several contemporary creative works.
-It is the setting of Spike Lee's movie, Clockers (1995), which was filmed in the Gowanus Houses.
+It is the setting of Spike Lee's movie Clockers (1995), which was filmed in the Gowanus Houses.
 It is the setting for two of Jonathan Lethem's novels: Motherless Brooklyn (1999), a crime mystery set on Bergen Street between Smith and Hoyt streets; and The Fortress of Solitude (2002), set primarily on one block in Boerum Hill (Dean Street between Nevins and Bond streets).

 Library

 The Brooklyn Public Library (BPL)'s Pacific branch is at 25 Fourth Avenue near Pacific Street.
 Opened in 1905, it is Brooklyn's oldest Carnegie library.